Planning your book is a complex subject.

 - How soon do I need to bring in a crisis or a new development?

-I have often compared the process, not so much to composing a piece of music, but rather to creating a sculpture out of clay.
+I have often compared the method, not so much to composing a piece of music, but rather to creating a sculpture out of clay.
 One starts with a big amorphous mass and a hazy concept.
 Gradually one moulds the whole thing into shape.
 Adding a bit of material here, scraping away a bit there, defining a feature there.
-Until one can finally step back and see the whole thing as one single completed creation, which may in fact have turned out to be something quite different from what you initially conceived.
+Until one can finally step back and see the whole thing as one single completed creation, which may in fact have turned out to be something quite different from your original conception.
+It has taken on its own life and determined its own future.

 So there is no need to be intimidated by the idea of starting a new work.
 If the detailed planning method suits you, and is your way of getting to grips with the whole thing, then fine.